Maronato/vue-toastification/README.md

 this.$toast.update("my id", { content: "Finished!", options: { timeout: 5000 } });
 ```

+> **Note**: The remaining timeout of the toast will be carried on updates.
+To reset the timeout, simply pass a `timeout` option during the update.
+It can be the same as the one set during the toast creation.

 ### Clear all toasts
 You can also dismiss all toasts at once using `clear`.